 Education: BS, Business and BS Physics, University of Pennsylvania

 U.S. employment: 1,169 (Tesla Motors)

-- Elon Musk was called “the most 21st-century entrepreneur on the planet” by Esquire and one of the of the 100 most influential people in the world by TIME and named the top business person of 2013 by Fortune.
+- Elon Musk was called one of the of the 100 most influential people in the world by TIME and named the top business person of 2013 by Fortune.